IntelliTect/AzureDevOps-Tools/README.md

 # AzureDevOps-Tools

-Collection of PowerShell scripts and modules and documenation for Azure DevOps primarily focused on project to project migrations
+Collection of PowerShell scripts and modules and documentation for Azure DevOps primarily focused on project to project migrations